trustedanalytics-ng/platform-wiki/Use-Case-Examples/examples_spaceshuttle.md

 - Change your directory to `client`, then push `space_shuttle_client` from the client directory to the TAP space with the existing Gateway instance, using this command:

 ```
-     cf push space-shuttle-client
+     tap push space-shuttle-client
 ```

->CF uses the `manifest.yml` file in the client directory.
+>The TAP CLI uses the `manifest.yml` file in the client directory.

 *or*